 - Housing Benefit

-If you are already claiming any of the previously mentioned benefits you will continue to receive them until a change in your circumstances prompts you to make a Universal Credit claim
+If you're already claiming any of the previously mentioned benefits you'll continue to receive them until a change in your circumstances prompts you to make a Universal Credit claim.

 Planning for Universal Credit

-There is nothing more important than a roof over your head, so always make rent your top priority.
-If you're used to Housing Benefit paying your rent, you need to arrange a new payment method.
-If you have claimed Universal Credit, it's important to tell your landlord so that proof of rent can be supplied to the DWP and you avoid any other delays in receiving your payment of housing costs for your rent.
+There's nothing more important than a roof over your head, so always make rent your top priority.
+If you're used to housing benefit paying your rent, you need to arrange a new payment method.
+If you've claimed Universal Credit, it's important to tell your landlord so that proof of rent can be supplied to the DWP and you avoid any other delays in receiving your payment of housing costs for your rent.

 If you have a social housing tenancy, your landlord may be offering their own support for help with Universal credit and it may be worth enquiring about this when you tell them about your circumstances.

-In the meantime, it is important that you prepare for Universal Credit.
+In the meantime, it's important that you prepare for Universal Credit.
 Follow the 7 point plan detailed below:

-It is important to seek help if you are having financial difficulty.
-Don't get caught out by high interest lenders or payday loans if you are struggling to meet all your financial commitments.
+- It's important to seek help if you're having financial difficulty.
+Do not get caught out by high interest lenders or payday loans if you are struggling to meet all your financial commitments.
 See our help and support pages for more information and guidance.

-The Department of Work and Pensions expect you to claim Universal Credit and manage your account online.
+- Internet access - The Department of Work and Pensions (DWP) expect you to claim Universal Credit and manage your account online.
 If you need help getting online, speak to your local Job Centre Plus or you can use a computer at your local library.

 Learn My Way provides free support courses on using a computer, browsing the web, sending emails and finding work online if you need extra help to get started.